neilblom/wordlist-writer/docs/Frontend_Architecture.md

 Startup Workflow:
 Step 1: load language and cognates
-Step 2: load dictionary profile
-Step 3: load project text
+Step 2: load project text
-Step 4: load master list
+Step 3: load master list
-Step 5: load project wordlist
+Step 4: load project wordlist
-Step 6: load violations
+Step 5: load violations
-Step 7: trigger highlight using requestHighlightUpdate Step 8: after 75ms run updateProjectList and checkStoryOrderAgainstMaster Step 9: display "Load complete"
+Step 6: trigger highlight using requestHighlightUpdate Step 7: after 75ms run updateProjectList and checkStoryOrderAgainstMaster Step 8: display "Load complete"

-Publish Cognates Workflow:
-Step 1: load pending cognates
-Step 2: load official cognates
-Step 3: merge pending into official
-Step 4: rebuild merged dictionary
-Step 5: re-render cognate window
-Step 6: trigger highlight using requestHighlightUpdate

-20. Summary
+Summary
 This frontend architecture document explains how the UI is structured, how the single-layer editor works, how data flows through the interface, how events and rendering work, and how the analysis pipeline connects to the visual components.
-It merges the original design with updated architecture rules, July 19 fixes, and new cognate dictionary architecture.
-It is essential for debugging UI issues and for safely extending the interface in future development phases.
+It merges the original design with updated Phase 2 architecture rules, July 19 fixes, and the hybrid master list model.
+It removes Phase 3 cognate dictionary architecture and reflects the correct Phase 2 behavior: English-only master list, simple cognate window, stable tokenizer behavior, and predictable highlight operations for teacher-facing workflows.